dse/dse-typewriter-font/README.md

 -   All printable ASCII (U+0020 through U+007E) and ISO Latin-1 (U+00A0 through U+00FF),
     and selected extended Latin characters (more to come, I suppose).
 -   Selected punctuation, graphic, and currency symbols.

+## Answers to Questions You Might Ask

+-   There aren't any hints.
+Chances are, at any particular point in time, my brain is too mush to learn how to do those.

 ## Preview